aaronbrantley/quori_tools/base_2dnav/README.md

 ## base_2dnav
-handles quori's 2d navigation.
+Handles Quori's navigation

 ### `roslaunch base_2dnav base_2dnav.launch`
-starts up everything needed to have quori use 2d navigation in a map.
+Starts up everything needed to have Quori navigate a map

 ### `rosrun base_2dnav quori_wander`
-makes quori pick a random point on the map and travel to it.
+Pick a random point on the map and attempt to travel there

+### `rosrun base_2dnav quori_san`
+Pick a point on the map to travel to depending on room density and vulnerability